-The Siri Remote — still called the Apple TV Remote in regions without Siri support — is a big part of what makes the Apple TV stand out from the rest of the set-top boxes on the market.
-It's got a glass touch surface, an accelerometer and gyroscope, Bluetooth connectivity, a rechargeable lithium-ion battery, and as the name betrays: Siri.
+The Siri Remote, still called the Apple TV Remote in regions without Siri support, is a big part of what makes the Apple TV stand out from the rest of the set-top boxes on the market.
+It's got a touch surface, an accelerometer and gyroscope, Bluetooth connectivity, a rechargeable lithium-ion battery, and, as the name suggests — Siri.

-If you're new to the Apple TV HD or Apple TV 4K and want to know what every button on the Siri Remote does, or have been using it for a while and are ready to dig into all the little button combo, here's your in-depth guide.
+If you're new to the Apple TV HD or Apple TV 4K and want to know what every button on the Siri Remote does, or have been using it for a while and are ready to dig into all the available button combinations, here's your in-depth guide.

 What Siri can and can't do on Apple TV

 Siri can do a lot of cool things on Apple TV — so much so that we have an entire guide dedicated to what Siri will and won't do on the Apple TV.
 As you would expect, Siri on the Apple TV can play Apple Music songs, and Apple TV+ shows on-demand.
 Siri can also search for content based on various factors like genre, pause media playback, or enable subtitles.

 Siri on the Apple TV is built with smart learning and can understand contextual questions for general inquiries.
 For example, you can ask to look something up and then follow up with a second question related to the first without referring back to the first.

 If you have HomeKit-enabled accessories, the Siri Remote can activate favorite scenes and pull up a live feed of connected cameras.
 While you can access your HomeKit cameras via Control Center, accessing them via voice commands will bring them up in a handy picture-in-picture view.
 This PiP view floats above your content, so you can keep an eye on your home without interrupting playback.